Anthony Doob

 Ongoing & Future Research

-In collaboration with Cheryl Webster, at the University of Ottawa, I have been exploring the stability (and more recently the changes) in criminal justice policies in Canada.
-Since at least the mid-20 th century, Canada enjoyed a relatively stable rate of imprisonment of adult offenders.
-At the same time, there were, during this same period, quite dramatic changes in the rates of reported crime and the laws governing punishment.
-In that context, then, the changes that have taken place since 2006 represent a rather dramatic break from past policies and practices.
-In addition, I have maintained my interest in the operation of the courts and in the bail system in Canada.
+Since 2003, I have been exploring the stability and the changes in criminal justice policies in Canada.
+Since at least the mid-20th century, Canada enjoyed a relatively stable rate of imprisonment of adult offenders even though there were quite dramatic changes in the rates of reported crime and the laws governing punishment.
+In addition, I have maintained my interest in the youth justice system, the operation of the courts, and in the bail system in Canada.
+Between 2019 and December 2024, I was a member of two panels appointed by Ministers of Public Safety Canada to examine the implementation of Canada’s new solitary confinement regime in federal penitentiaries.
+The most recent (of 12) reports on this work can be found here.

 Education